IbolyaGergo/MPM-OOP-in-C-/README.md

-This repo contains my implemntation of the Millionaire quiz game in C++ using the Qt framework.
+cv8 -  my implemntation of the Millionaire quiz game in C++ using the Qt framework.